Finding a DOI

 Find it

-It is found near the publication information at the top of an article or on the full item record in a database.
+DOIs are found near the publication information at the top of an article or on the full item record in a database.
+You can also find the DOI in the source’s citation.
+In Library Search, the DOI is usually listed in the “Details” section under “Identifier.”

 Search it

-With just the DOI number, you can search for an article on Library Search or another search engine.
-This is especially helpful if you find a source in another publication’s reference list and want to access it.
+You can search for an article in Library Search or another search engine by pasting the DOI number directly into the search box.
+This is especially helpful if you find a source in another publication’s reference list and want to access it quickly.

-When citing an electronic article, use the DOI (when available) in place of the URL to document the location of the source or as required by the particular citation style you are using
+When citing an electronic article, use the DOI (when available) in place of the URL to document the location of the source or as required by the particular citation style you are using.
+DOIs are more stable than URLs, meaning the citation information will always be valid for that article.